-In 2019, the FANJ has secured funding from Canadian Tire's Jumpstart Foundation.
-The FANJ acknowledges the kind support it received from Mr. Michel Deslauriers (Tremblant's Canadian Tire).
+In 2019 and 2021, the FANJ has secured funding from the Fondation Bon départ de Canadian Tire du Québec.
+The FANJ acknowledges the kind support it received from Mrs. Martine Desjardins (Fondation Bon Départ) and Mr. Michel Deslauriers (Tremblant's Canadian Tire).

 The Foundation hopes to receive $15,000 in donations.

-It plans to spend a minimum of $5,000 to subsidize youth stays at Camp Quatre-Saisons.
+If the public health context allows it, the Foundation plans to spend a minimum of $10,500 to subsidize youth stays at Camp Quatre-Saisons.

 The balance of received donations will be directed to medium term investments that will guarantee financial stability to the organization.